 Panning requires experience with chocolate as well as creating the layers of the candy.
 We specialize in chocolate panning and have developed a highly efficient technique that adds increased value to the snacks and sweets your consumers love.

-Chocolate panning is a process that uses rotating drums to cover inclusions with a fat-based coating, which does not limit the options to chocolate.
+Chocolate panning is a process that uses a panning chocolate machine with rotating drums to cover inclusions with a fat-based coating, which does not limit the options to chocolate.
 Coverings can include everything from dark chocolate to yogurt and nut butters.

 Chocolate panned products can cater to even the pickiest of consumers thanks to the use of coatings and inclusions that include gourmet, classic and healthier varieties.